-- Two letters of recommendation, one of which must be from an undergraduate faculty member (or a substitute approved by the MSAT Admissions Committee) who can attest to the student's ability to successfully engage in graduate study. - Official transcript from originating institution showing completing of required prerequisite courses: Human Anatomy and Human Physiology; Nutrition or Sports Nutrition; Exercise Physiology; Biomechanics or Kinesiology; Statistics (may be taken concurrently in first term).
-To be admitted for Fall 2021, biology and chemistry will also be required. - Complete 25 hours of observation under the direct supervision of a BOC-certified athletic trainer. - Meet and retain technical standards established for the professional phase of the MSAT. - Current CPR/AED Certification.
+- Two letters of recommendation, one of which must be from an undergraduate faculty member (or a substitute approved by the MSAT Admissions Committee) who can attest to the student's ability to successfully engage in graduate study. - Official transcript from originating institution showing completing of required prerequisite courses: Human Anatomy and Physiology; Biology; Chemistry; Nutrition or Sports Nutrition; Exercise Physiology; Biomechanics, Kinesiology, Physics, or equivalent coursework; Statistics (may be taken concurrently in first term). - Complete 25 hours of observation under the direct supervision of a BOC-certified athletic trainer. - Meet and retain technical standards established for the professional phase of the MSAT. - Current CPR/AED Certification.